The NJ cannabis implementation bill passed the Assembly Budget and Appropriations Committees today.

 Committee Chair Jon Burzichelli (D-Gloucester, Salem) emphasized the need to help impacted communities and create an industry.
 He said there is a way for micro-businesses to grow to full status in response to advocate and lawyer Jessica Gonzalez, who testified.

 James Jackson said there is a need to define applicant status and reiterated the need for homegrow despite legislators’ refusal to engage on the issue.
-Jackson noted they should listen to adv of Leo Bridgewater and Gonzalez.
+Jackson noted they should listen to the advice of Leo Bridgewater and Gonzalez.

 Cannabis entrepreneur Frank Beatrice emphasized the need for New Jerseyans to receive cannabis licenses versus people from out of state.